ventureoo/nvidia-tweaks/README.md

 ## Partial unlocking of TDP limit on laptops with Ampere GPUs and higher

 Unfortunately on new driver versions it is not possible to set the TDP limit manually via nvidia-smi.
-But for users of laptops with GPU Ampere generation (RTX 30xx) and higher, there is a workaround that partially solves the issue by slightly increasing the TDP limit.
+But for users of laptops with Ampere generation GPUs (RTX 30xx) and higher, there is a workaround that partially solves the issue by slightly increasing the TDP limit.
 For this purpose, you just need to enable the ``nvidia-powerd`` service, which enables Dynamic Boost technology: